Jump to ↓

 • Poor quality of customer support: Several customers complain that Mitel customer service is slow and sometimes closes support tickets without resolving them

-• Limited integrations: MiCloud does have integrations for Salesforce, Outlook, and NetSuite, but integration options are limited compared to competitors.
+• Limited integrations: Mitel integrates with Salesforce, Outlook, and NetSuite, but integration options are limited compared to competitors.

 • Lack of advanced features: Mitel does not offer advanced VoIP features such as real-time analytics, call summaries, etc.

-• Video conferencing is sub par: Mitel’s video conferencing platform (Mitel Meetings) lacks advanced features like an online whiteboard, and has a lower limit on video participants and duration than competitors
+• Subpar video conferencing: Mitel’s video conferencing tool, Mitel Meetings, lacks advanced features like an online whiteboard, and has lower limits on maximum meeting participants and durations than competitors

 We selected and ranked the UCaaS providers in this article based on several factors: